trulysimple/tsargp/README.md

 - Value constraints (enums, regex and range)
 - Help message formatting with proper wrapping
 - Wide range of display attributes from [SGR]
-- Zero-dependency and small footprint (7KB)
+- Zero-dependency and small footprint (12KB bundled and 7KB minified)

 ## Demo